|II.||Core Curriculum Requirements|

 The proficiency exam is separate from the final course exam and is evaluated on a pass or fail basis.
 Students who pass the proficiency exam are able to sustain a discussion dealing with current events and demonstrate familiarity with relevant historical, cultural, political, and economic information.
 Students are also able to satisfy routine social needs and to discuss themselves, their studies, and their plans for the future.

 A “pass” on the proficiency exam is comparable to achieving, depending on the language, an Intermediate high to Advanced mid on the American Council for the Teaching of Foreign Languages Proficiency Guidelines (ACTFL) rating, or a B1/low B2 in the Common European Framework of Reference.

 Students should check with individual departments for language specific examination formats and criteria.
-A two-member board conducts the exam.
-Most examinations entail: a) a reading comprehension component in which the student is given time alone to read an article on a topic in international affairs; b) a 20 minute oral conversation in which the student is asked to summarize the article, to answer questions relating to it, and to respond to questions on the culture and civilization of the language area.
+Usually, a two-member board conducts the exam.
+Most examinations entail: a) a reading comprehension component in which the student is given time alone to read an article on a topic in international affairs; b) an oral conversation in which the student is asked to summarize the article, to answer questions relating to it, and to respond to questions on the culture and civilization of the language area.

 Students who fail the exam should consult with a member of the appropriate language department about the additional coursework necessary to prepare for reexamination.
 Seniors who do not pass the examination in April may be able to retake the exam in May.

 The first examination, scheduled within the departmental deadline, will be administered without charge.
 Tardiness in scheduling an examination or rescheduling may result in a charge of $25.00.

 A student may take the proficiency exam on-site at the end of a Georgetown-Approved, summer intensive language program that offers the exam.
 A list of relevant programs is available online.